skcse/Chaoss-Microtasks/README.md

 ### How to run this script
-commands for adding 1st repository, for this let say organisation name is 'ogc' and repository name is 'deploy'
+Commands for adding repository, for this let say organisation name is 'bytedeco' and repository name is 'javacpp' and we are adding this repository to a organisation named 'so-fancy'. so, the projects.json file is 'projects_so-fancy.json'.This json file was created in microtask-1
 ```
 $ python3 task2.py
 Enter organisation name